 2. Tip the flour, baking powder and salt into a large bowl.
 Whisk or mix them together to combine.

 3. Add the butter little by little, coating each cube in flour as you go.
 Rub the butter into the flour using your fingers till you get the consistency of breadcrumbs.
 In a separate bowl, whisk together the egg and milk.

-4. Make a well in the middle of the flour mix.
+4. Make a well in the middle of the flour mixture.
 Drizzle the egg mixture in gradually, mixing as you go, till it all comes together to form a dough.
 If you’ve got a little egg mix left over, save it for brushing on the tops of the scones.

-5. You want a dough ball that’s softer than pastry but not sticky.
+5. You want a dough that’s softer than pastry but not sticky.
 Tip it onto a floured surface.
 Gently knead it, if needed, then roll out till it’s about 3cm thick.

-8. Add clotted cream and strawberry jam, and dig in.
+8. Serve with clotted cream and strawberry jam, and of course a hot cuppa.